qmac333/ooga/doc/plan/DESIGN_PLAN.md

 * The Display will be used to create a visual representation of all of the logic going on in the background.
 * The Display will have a separate class to display the specific cards that are in the current player's hand.
 * In the API for the current player's hand display, there is a method that takes an update to the player's hand when they play or draw a card, and then redraws the hand on the display.
+That method takes in a new hand as a map of from card numbers (-1 for no-numbered cards) to a list of card tuples, where each tuple has the color and label of the card.
 * The Display retrieves a consumer that is sent straight from the model/logic classes containing the information for what is supposed to be shown on the display for the current hand.
-* The display will communicate with a controller which should tell the display a lot of information such as whose turn it is, what direction the game is being played in, each player's score, whether or not someone won the game, etc.
+* The display will communicate with the model by passing a Consumer to the model that takes in a PlayersInfo object, which should tell the display a lot of information such as whose turn it is, what direction the game is being played in, each player's score, whether or not someone won the game, etc. All of that information is encapsulated in the PlayersInfo object that is passed via the accept() method from the model to the view when the number of players changes, the direction of play changes, or it becomes a new player's turn.
 * The display's job is just to display whatever the controller and model tells it to.
 * The display's API also includes a method to show an error in the form of a pop-up when the user does something that they are not supposed to.
 This method will be sent to the controller for it to handle errors.